 - Corporate Strategy: Paladin EnviroTech: Operating Thesis, Build Model, and Forward Outlook

-- Research: State of the Independent ITAD Operator in the United States
+- Research: The Independent ITAD Operator in the United States

 - The PC Market’s “Memflation” Moment: Why Q1 Shipment Growth Is a Mirage